 Melt butter in a small saucepan or the microwave.
 Once melted, remove from heat and let cool slightly while you prepare the other ingredients.

-Whisk together flour, baking soda, spices and salt in a medium sized bowl and set aside.
+Whisk together flour, baking soda, spices, and salt in a large mixing bowl and set aside.

-Using a whisk, whisk the sugars, melted butter, and vegetable oil together until combined.
-It'll start to separate immediately, but that's ok!
+In a separate mixing bowl, whisk the sugars, melted butter, and vegetable oil together until combined.
+It'll start to separate immediately, but that's okay!

 Add in the eggs and vanilla extract.
 Continue beating until well incorporated.